Oneo64/The-Mirk-of-Agmundr/Characters/Saga.md

 Sága is an explorer.

 ## Appearance
-Sága has shoulder-length wavy black hair, captivating hazel eyes, thin eyebrows, and slightly pointed ears.
+Sága has shoulder-length wavy black hair, upturned hazel eyes, thin eyebrows, and slightly pointed ears.
 She is 5'5" tall and has a straight, lean figure with a small bust.

 Sága casually wears a dark red tunic, brown pants, a ring belt, and a pair of shoes.
 She wears a necklace of a strange-looking pebble she found near the river.
 Somewhere in her storage, she keeps a dark red dress with brown embroidery, but she doesn't wear it as often.